88-degrees/Book-of-Changes/appendix02s2.md

 3. 'He advances upwards (as into) an empty city:' -- he has no doubt or hesitation.

-4. 'The king employs him to prevent his offerings on mount Khî:' -- such a service (of spiritual Beings) is according to (their mind).
+4. 'The king employs him to prevent his offerings on [mountain Qí](https://en.wikipedia.org/wiki/Qishan_County):' -- such a service (of spiritual Beings) is according to (their mind).

 ###### p.
 325